Apple Cider Vinaigrette Dressing

 How to Use Apple Cider Vinegar Dressing

-I mix my apple cider vinaigrette in a mason jar, which is easy for shaking and storing!
+I mix this vinaigrette in a mason jar, which is easy for shaking and storing!
 In general though, you want to store homemade dressings in an airtight container in the refrigerator.
 This apple cider vinaigrette should last for up to a week in the fridge.
 I use these 8 oz mason jars and plastic lids for storing.

 If the contents separate or solidify in the refrigerator, just let the dressing come to room temperature on the counter and then shake to combine!